|

 At Tri-County, student success is our highest priority.
 We are committed to creating a dynamic teaching and learning environment where every student has the opportunity to grow, succeed, and improve their quality of life.
 Whether your courses are in person or online, you’ll experience engaging instruction, meaningful feedback, and opportunities to connect with faculty and peers in ways that support your academic and personal development.

 With four campuses, Pendleton, Anderson, Easley, and Oconee, and learning centers in Sandy Springs and Honea Path, we make education accessible and convenient.
-We offer flexible scheduling and a wide range of financial aid options, including Pell Grants, State Lottery Tuition Assistance, SCWINS, and hundreds of scholarships through the Tri-County Technical College Foundation.
+We offer flexible scheduling and a wide range of financial aid options, including Pell Grants, LTA, SCWINS, and hundreds of scholarships through the Tri-County Technical College Foundation.
 But we know that affordability is just one part of the equation.

 We proudly serve a diverse student population, including recent high school graduates, first-generation college students, working adults, English-language learners, students with disabilities, and many others.
 Our community reflects a wide range of backgrounds and life experiences, and we are committed to creating an inclusive environment where every student can thrive.